Home » Reports »

 Make sure you have some form of protection against mice entering the hives as they can cause a lot of damage and may even lead to the colony dying out.

 Problems may arise in the spring when the colony has moved up and is laying brood in the super.
-In this case, David suggested that you may as well leave the super in place and run the colony on brood and half, as they obviously need the space.
+In this case, it was suggested that you may as well leave the super in place and run the colony on brood and half, as they obviously need the space.
 Giving plenty of brood space this way will probably reduce the urge to swarm early next year.

 Another issue that was discussed was partially filled frames.
 One solution is to leave these frames in a super above the hole in the crown board.
 Hopefully, the bees will take these residues down and store them in the brood box below.
 The empty frames can then be removed before winter.